jonas1ara/jonas1ara/README.md

 - 👀 **Take a look at my [portfolio](https://jonas-lara.github.io/Portfolio-AI/)** 💼

-- ❤️ I am a fan of the .NET development platform, I am happy to help you if you need help with F# and C#

 ![dotNET Repl](./Sources/dotnet-repl.png)

+_I ❤️ the .NET development platform, I am happy to help you if you need help with F# and C#_